 Connects fellows, alumni, and staff

-The first fellows program launched in 1994 in the Washington DC area, with other pioneer programs soon to follow in Pittsburgh, Memphis, and Charlottesville.
-The foundational ideas quickly turned into a unique and successful model of discipleship and leadership development for emerging leaders.
+The first fellows program launched in 1994 in the Washington DC area.
+Other programs started launching a few years later.
+We have continued growing ever since.
+The foundational ideas have turned into a unique and successful model of discipleship and leadership development for emerging leaders.

-Once the early concept was shown to work well, the fellows program began to spread.
+Once the early concept was shown to work well, the fellows model of deep discipleship began to spread.
 As interest grew, so did the demand for training and resources.
-The early program directors could not run their local programs and manage the growing network at the same time.
-So, in 2006, The Fellows Initiative was formed as an independent nonprofit with the goal of training, encouraging, and supporting local program directors and helping to launch fellows programs in new churches cities.
+In response to the growing demand, The Fellows Initiative was launched in 2006.
+TFI was formed as an independent nonprofit with the goal of training, encouraging, and supporting local program directors and helping to launch fellows programs in new churches and cities.

-Even though the first fellows program launched in 1994, TFI's conceptual roots go back to the 1950's when Francis Schaeffer created a center for Christian study in Switzerland called L'Abri.
-Schaeffer equipped hundreds of young people for lives of active Christian faith by emphasizing historical biblical teaching, intentional community, and meaningful engagement with culture.
+Even though the first fellows program launched in the 1990's, TFI's conceptual roots go back to the 1950's when Francis Schaeffer created a center for Christian study in Switzerland called L'Abri.
+L'Abri equipped young people for lives of active Christian faith by emphasizing historical biblical teaching, intentional community, and meaningful engagement with culture.
 The modern fellows program builds on these wonderful traditions while emphasizing the importance of active involvement in the local church.
 For this reason, each TFI fellows program operates within and under the authority of one or more local churches.

 Today, TFI is a thriving, growing, coast-to-coast network of leadership and vocational development programs.
-TFI equips hundreds of young leaders each year with a holistic understanding of faith in Christ that transforms culture.
+TFI equips hundreds of young leaders each year with an holistic understanding of faith in Christ that transforms culture.